 General Data Protection Regulation (GDPR)

-The GDPR includes a number of data protection principles which set out the main responsibilities for organisations.
+The UK GDPR includes a number of data protection principles which set out the main responsibilities for organisations.
 These principles are similar to those in the DPA, but with some added detail.
-A key change is that the GDPR introduces a new principle of accountability.
+A key change is that the UK GDPR introduces a new principle of accountability.
 This requires organisations to actively show how they comply with data protection principles, for example by:

 - Having effective policies and procedures in place